-- Equity Task Force - Designed to look critically at how we can diversify our curriculum, ensure subject matter and teaching materials align with our values and create opportunities for staff and faculty to learn how to uncover and change their biases around race and the ideology of white supremacy. - Pedagogical Team - Reviews questions, changes, or confusion that arise around Waldorf pedagogy. - Leadership Team - Review student data and teacher recommendations for potential interventions for academics and behavior.
+- Safety/New Site Advisory - The Safety/New Site Advisory meets at least annually and as necessary to review and update the School Safety Plan.
+This year they will also help with planning for the new Blue Oak site. - Equity Task Force - Designed to look critically at how we can diversify our curriculum, ensure subject matter and teaching materials align with our values and create opportunities for staff and faculty to learn how to uncover and change their biases around race and the ideology of white supremacy. - Pedagogical Team - Reviews questions, changes, or confusion that arise around Waldorf pedagogy. - Leadership Team - Review student data and teacher recommendations for potential interventions for academics and behavior.